For All ALSO Course Types

 - Advising the course director on-site during the course and suggesting possible solutions if problems occur.

-- Observing and evaluating instructor candidates teaching at provider courses, using the ALSO Instructor Candidate Evaluation Form(1 page PDF), and submitting the forms to the ALSO staff.
+- Observing and evaluating instructor candidates teaching at provider courses, using the ALSO Instructor Candidate Evaluation Form(1 page DOC), and submitting the forms to the ALSO staff.
 The advisory faculty member must discuss the evaluation with the instructor candidate.

 - Serving as a liaison to an international entity only if appointed by the ALSO Advisory Board.